 Poor AC performance can often be traced back to either compressor failure or low AC refrigerant.
 Unfortunately, these vehicle components work hand-in-hand, making it hard to distinguish which is causing your AC troubles.
 So how can you tell if it is a compressor problem?
 There are a few subtle symptoms to look out for:

-- Refrigerant Levels: If your AC system has optimal refrigerant levels (not too much or too little), but your air conditioner still does not work properly, this is often the sign of AC compressor failure.
+- Freon Levels: If your AC system has optimal freon (refrigerant) levels (not too much or too little), but your air conditioner still does not work properly, this is often the sign of AC compressor failure.

 - Inconsistent AC Performance: Refrigerant leaks will only continue to get worse as the problem continues.
 On the other hand, a failing AC compressor might work well one day and poorly the next.
 While it is not applicable for all AC troubles, this symptom is an easy way to distinguish between low refrigerant and compressor problems.